=

 Proving Ground

-Boullt completed a Music Performance and Theatre Management degree at the University of Texas at Arlington on scholarship in 3.5 years, then graduated with Honors from Musicians Institute in Los Angeles.
+At 21, Boullt enrolled at the University of Texas at Arlington, completing a Music Performance and Theatre Management degree on scholarship in 3.5 years, then graduated with Honors from Musicians Institute in Los Angeles.
 Six years from zero to professional credentials.

 Following LA, Boullt entered NYC at its most dangerous.
 In 1988, New York City recorded 2,244 murders—the crack epidemic’s peak.
 Brooklyn, Queens, the Lower East Side hardcore circuit.
 Prong, Helmet—pummeling audiences.
-There was zero tolerance for less than total commitment.
+There was zero tolerance for b.s. artistic commitment.
 The city forced a brutal pragmatism on you.
 Boullt cut his teeth in these clubs.

 Houston expanded his commercial range through rap sessions for Profile Records/Bitch&FatalT—among the first wave of heavy metal guitar in rap—in Houston’s 3rd Ward.
 Pivoting to house band duties for television series Rock & Roll Sports and opening for a Billboard Top 10 act promoted by MTV, his band Human Zoo quickly rose to open for Metal Blade and Virgin Records touring acts.
 Production experience with Upstage, Inc., supporting international tours for the Rolling Stones, U2, and Genesis taught the mechanics of large-scale live production—a foundation for the 1994 founding of Musicians Showcase, which would anchor San Francisco’s fusion scene for 25 years.